 Having served in academia for 20+ years, I understand and respect the many years of research, thought, and work that professor Thaler was consistently engaged would culminate in being awarded a Nobel Prize.
 Well deserved!
 Bravo!
 Truth-be-told however, I have never felt his thesis especially revelatory to the business side, particularly in the realm of intangible assets.
 Instead and unfortunately, it may be more common; people don’t always behave rationally, at least with a desired consistency.
 After all, says Heather Long (economics contributor to Wonkblog), ‘an American professor won a Nobel Prize in economics for trying to understand bad human behavior’.

 The Nobel committee also praised Thaler for trying to “nudge” people and companies to make better decisions.
 But who, right-mindedly, would want someone leading any organization which they were literally or figuratively invested, to do otherwise?
 One need only to review business news over the previous ten days in October 2017, to see multiple examples of CEO’s, founders, boards, and c-suites acting, as Thaler describes, in systematically irrational ways, not once, but, consistently, and for extended periods of time.

-Thaler is routinely cast as one of the leading experts in the field of academic (business) study that combines – finds linkages between psychology and economics.
+Thaler is routinely cast as one of the leading experts insofar as identifying linkages between psychology and economics.
 Through thought and analysis, provide unpretentious insight and relevance about how – why humans make decisions, especially bad decisions.

-For me, a particularly relevant and important product of Thaler’s research and work, is that we now know a lot more about biases, inconsistencies, and variances that affect – distort people’s perceptions and thinking insofar as (their) decision making.
+A particularly relevant and important product of Thaler’s research and work for me…is that we now know a lot more about biases, inconsistencies, and variances that affect – distort people’s perceptions and thinking insofar as (their) decision making.
 Two such examples of this are what Thaler refers to as the…

 • endowment effect, i.e., once one owns something, they may be inclined to value it more than before they owned it, or